StefanScherer/docker-windows-box/swarm-demo/README.md

 A Windows Server 2016 machine with Docker and two containers running:

 1. The [swarm](https://github.com/StefanScherer/dockerfiles-windows/tree/master/swarm) manager using a token in `config/swarm-token`
-2. A [registry](https://github.com/StefanScherer/dockerfiles-windows/tree/master/registry) using the `registry-v2` folder on your host (TBD) to store the Docker images
+2. A [registry](https://hub.docker.com/r/sixeyed/registry/) using the `registry-v2` folder on your host to store the Docker images

-Notice: The registry inside a Windows Container does not work at the moment.
+Notice: The registry inside a Windows Container does only work with a custom version of Go.

 ### sw-win-01 ...